zmrocze/dotfiles/manual.md

 ## base

-1. Set up partitions (and swap? i think not needed).
+1. Set up partitions (and swap? i think not needed <- not needed ).
 2. Generate hardware.nix - this part of the configuration is only somewhat portable.
 3. Merge hardware.nixs and apply this configuration